 Adapting or creating a profitable Day Trading strategy

 Some beginner traders create their own strategy, but it is difficult to do with little knowledge.
 For this reason beginners tend to adapt an existing strategy that they feel can be successful for them.

 Having a strategy helps you focus on one asset class/market at a time, looking for only one or two types of pattern.
 Without a strategy, it is easy to become overloaded with choice.
 It is always best to stick with one market, and one or two strategies.
 If you do this it becomes easier to become more consistent with that method.

 Understanding Day Trading psychology

-It’s often not a common expectation for a new trader that psychology plays such a large part in trading.
-In fact it is often said that trading is 80% mindset and 20% fundamental or technical skill.
+Most beginner traders are surprised to learn that psychology plays an extremely important role in trading.
+In fact, it is often said that trading is 80% mindset and 20% fundamental or technical skill.
 Many traders fail by not addressing the psychology of trading.

 In this section we will look at what trading charts look like and how traders use them to predict price movement.